mahes-a/2023/AzureOpenAI/PowerBIAOIIntegration.md

          Generate Json array with 25 elements with sentiment analysis, you will respond with the sample as a JSON object.
 Here's the output format [{ "CustomerFeedback": " I-love-the-product", "Sentiment": "Positive" ,"Score":".9"},{ "CustomerFeedback": " I-hate-the-product", "Sentiment": "Negative" ,"Score":".9"}]

          Only list  top country names by Population do not respond with any other response rather than the country and Population, Do not include any explanations, only provide a  RFC8259 compliant JSON response following this format without deviation. [{"Country":"USA","Population":"12222"},{"Country":"China","Population":"333"}]

+ - _Please be aware that the  prompt instructions shown are not intended to be a correct and complete representation of the prompts that should be used with your applications in production.
+They are provided for informational purposes only and may not be suitable for all use cases.
+It is important to carefully consider your specific requirements and design appropriate prompts that meet your users' needs and expectations._

 **Power Query Post to Function App and transformations**

   - Open a Power BI Desktop , Click on Transform Data-> Transform Data from home ribbon